choulab/lab-website/content/handbook/setup.md

 ## Task management

-Use [Trello](https://www.trello.com) to generate to-do lists and plan your schedule.
-Its free and you can sign-in using a Google Account.
-You should develop the habit of reviewing your activities on a daily basis.
-For example, right before you leave the lab, plan out your activities for the next day using Trello.
-Trello integrates with Google Calendar, so once you have generated your to-do list with due dates, you can use your calendar to know when you need to be doing what.
-When you have completed items on your to-do list, check the items off as you go along.
+We currently use [Trello](https://www.trello.com) to visualize our project and generate to-do lists.
+It is free and you can use your Google Account to sign in.
+Once set up, you should develop the habit of reviewing to-do's on a regular basis.
+For example, Leo usually spends the last 20 minutes of the day reviewing and planning his activities for the next day on Trello.
+Since Trello integrates with Google Calendar, you can use your calendar to schedule your to-do activities for the next day, week, or month.
+Any time you complete items on your to-do list, move them to the "completed" section as you go along.
 This will help you prioritize and stay focused.
 More on using Trello for research [here](/handbook/metadata#todos)

 ## Documentation